badlogic/mariozechner.at/src/posts/2025-11-30-pi-coding-agent/index.md

 ### Structured split tool results

 Another abstraction I haven't seen in any unified LLM API is splitting tool results into a portion handed to the LLM and a portion for UI display.
-The LLM portion is generally just text or JSON, which doesn't necessarily contain all the information you'd want to show in a UI. pi-ai's tool implementation allows returning both content blocks for the LLM and separate content blocks for UI rendering.
+The LLM portion is generally just text or JSON, which doesn't necessarily contain all the information you'd want to show in a UI.
+It also sucks hard to parse textual tool outputs and restructure them for display in a UI. pi-ai's tool implementation allows returning both content blocks for the LLM and separate content blocks for UI rendering.
 Tools can also return attachments like images that get attached in the native format of the respective provider.
 Tool arguments are automatically validated using [TypeBox](https://github.com/sinclairzx81/typebox) schemas and [AJV](https://ajv.js.org/), with detailed error messages when validation fails:

 <div class="code-preview">